thelovebug/hamsoverip-wiki/docs/reference/linked/global-world.md

 This network which handles prefix 818, was concieved and is maintained by Jesse, WH6AV.

-Questions about the Global World VOIP Network can be directed to Jesse, preferably via email wh6av808@gmail.com or WH6AV on Discord.
+Questions about the Global World VOIP Network can be directed to Jesse, preferably via [email](mailto:wh6av808@gmail.com) or WH6AV on Discord.
 His MeshPhone number is 818-1100.

 ## Calling a Global World user from Hams Over IP